LaunchCodeEducation/liftoff/docs/_sources/modules/demo-projects/event-log/index.rst.txt

    Sprint 3 Stories

-The first two stories–viewing a listing of events, and adding a user-friendly message for bad event IDs–are medium and small in size.
+The first two stories – viewing a listing of events, and adding a user-friendly message for bad event IDs – are medium and small in size.
-The third story–enabling editing of events after they have been created–is larger and is a stretch goal.
+The third story – enabling editing of events after they have been created – is larger and is a stretch goal.
 Chris may get to it, or he may not, but putting it in the **Current Iteration** column gives him something ambitious to shoot for.